Gnaeus Octavius (consul 87 BC): Death and reputation

 Although he tried to continue the resistance against Cinna, Octavius was unable to prevent the Senate from coming to terms with Cinna who entered Rome as consul.
 Although Cinna gave a vague promise that no harm would come to Octavius, Octavius was persuaded by a group of colleagues to abandon the forum and set himself up on the Janiculum as consul in protest against the recognition of Cinna, accompanied by a small number of nobles and a tiny remnant of his military forces.
 He refused to escape when Gaius Marcius Censorinus and a small cavalry force stormed the Janiculum, capturing him.
 Octavius was then beheaded by Censorinus who took his head to Cinna, before nailing it to the Rostra.

 Octavius was said to have held to strict principles in his politics and was known for his honesty.
-Plutarch, who discusses him in his lives of Marius and Lucius Cornelius Sulla, describes Gnaeus Octavius' character as "reputable".
+Plutarch, who discusses him in his lives of Marius and Lucius Cornelius Sulla, describes Gnaeus Octavius's character as "reputable".
 Unfortunately, he was also slow in action, which contributed to his ultimate failure against Cinna.
 He had at least one son, Lucius Octavius, who became consul in 75 BC.